 What happens during breast lift surgery?

-There are many different techniques for breast uplift surgery.
-The procedure generally involves making cuts around your areolae, then vertically downwards, often following the natural crease underneath your breasts, like an upside-down ‘T’.
-Your surgeon will remove excess skin from underneath your breast and then reshape your breast to form a tighter cone shape.
-They will also lift your nipple and areola into the right position in relation to your new shape.
+Breast lift surgery is done in different ways.
+The surgeon usually makes cuts around your nipples and sometimes along the bottom of your breasts, like an upside-down ‘T’.
+Your surgeon will remove excess skin and then make your breast into a tighter shape.
+They will also move your nipple and the dark area around it to the right place for your new shape.

 Recovery and what to expect after breast lift surgery